 What did they get right?

 The multi-t0ol.
 For being both a weapon and a mining tool, it works quite well against sentinels and animals alike.
 The tool itself is rather generic, though.
-Calling multi-tool makes me think of a Swiss Army Knife.
+Calling it a multi-tool makes me think of a Swiss Army Knife.
 It doesn’t make me think of a gun.
-Still, it works well once you have the right power conservation mods on it.
+Still, it works well once you have the right power up mods on it.

 Mining.
 Looking for and locating resources works very well.
 Unfortunately, the resources are always too abundant on every world.
 You can always find plutonium to power your suit and other things.
 If you end up in a cave, you can usually find lots of plutonium (and other resources).
 It’s not exactly hard to find the stuff you need, it can sometimes just be time consuming if you find yourself walking around the planets a lot.